vladgohn/ClickSave/README.md

 Contributions to the ClickSave project are welcome.
 If you have ideas for improvement or have found a bug, please create a new issue or pull request.

 ## License

 ClickSave is distributed under the MIT License.
 See the `LICENSE` file for more information.

+ClickSave is distributed under the MIT License.
+See the `LICENSE` file for more information.